-What happens when banking becomes invisible?
+What happens when finance becomes invisible?

 No one likes to buy financial services.
 There’s no consumer thrill involved when you take out insurance or open a new checking account.
 And even if you dress it up in Fintech, it’s still got the same personality – it just looks better and you don’t have to interact with it as long.